Location: | 9 km northwest of Ivanec, 20 km west of Varaždin. |

 1928 | first excavation. |

-Spilja Vindija is a small cave in northern Croatia which has become famous for the discovery of Neanderthal remains, which were used as primary source of DNA for the Neanderthal genome project.
-The cave is a singel huge chamber with a huge portal.
-It was used as a shelter by Stone Age man and Neanderthals.
-Other rmeains include the bone of woolly rhinoceros (Coelodonta antiquitatis), saiga antelopes (Saiga tatarica), horses (Equus germanicus), reindeer and cave bear (Ursus spelaeus).
+Špilja Vindija (Vindija Cave) is a small cave in northern Croatia which has become famous for the discovery of Neanderthal remains, which were used as the primary source of DNA for the Neanderthal genome project.
+The cave is a single huge chamber with a huge portal, which was used as a shelter by Stone Age man and Neanderthals.
+Other remains found in the cave include the bones of woolly rhinoceros (Coelodonta antiquitatis), saiga antelopes (Saiga tatarica), horses (Equus germanicus), reindeer and cave bear (Ursus spelaeus).

 The excavation of Vindija cave was the central work in the life of the archaeologist Stjepan Vukovic (*1905-✝1975).
-He started as teacher, later founded the archeological department of the museum of Varaždin.
+He started as a teacher, later founded the archaeological department of the museum of Varaždin.
 Today the museum has a wide range of exhibits, many of them from his excavations.